julienherrero/awesome-list/README.md

 - [bamlab/flashlight](https://github.com/bamlab/flashlight) - Flashlight takes inspiration from Lighthouse and gives a performance score to your Android apps (including native, React Native and Flutter).
 Measure performance on CLI, Flipper or via E2E tests.
 - [crs-k/release-draft](https://github.com/crs-k/release-draft) - Creates & updates GitHub release draft, automatically generates release notes, and bumps semver compliant tags.
 - [daltonmenezes/aura-theme](https://github.com/daltonmenezes/aura-theme) - ✨ A beautiful dark theme for your favorite apps.
-- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
-It offers a seamless developer experience and is well-suited for individuals and growing companies.
+- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
+- [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
+Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [novuhq/novu](https://github.com/novuhq/novu) - The open-source notification infrastructure with fully functional embedded notification center
 - [seek-oss/playroom](https://github.com/seek-oss/playroom) - Design with JSX, powered by your own component library.
 - [step-security/wait-for-secrets](https://github.com/step-security/wait-for-secrets) - Publish from GitHub Actions using multi-factor authentication
 - [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Follow to stay updated about our public Beta.
-- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is an open-source platform that makes it easy for developers to create event-driven background tasks directly in their code.
+- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is an open-source platform to create long-running jobs directly in your Next.js project, with features like API integrations, webhooks, scheduling and delays.

 ## Vue